 March 12: Budget Committee Workshop, 5:30 p.m. prior to BOE meeting (closed meeting)

 April 9: Budget adopted by the Board of Education, 6:00 p.m. in the BOE room in the Middle School

 May 14: Board of Education Budget hearing, 5:30 p.m. in the BOE room in the Middle School

 May 21: Budget Vote, 7am-8:30pm, at the Elementary School

 Revenues and Spending

 The proposed budget can be broken down into expected revenues, and proposed spending:

-In addition to the proposed budget, the May 15 ballot included three additional propositions:
+In addition to the proposed budget, the May 21 ballot includes two additional propositions: